 Jones showed early signs of life by defeating his primary opponent, Bush`s Mexican-born White House darling and former U.S. Treasurer Rosario Marin, by 23 points.
 That should have encouraged him to go on the attack about California`s out-of-control immigration invasion—because the harsh reality was that Marin`s incessant chatter about the wonderfulness of her immigrant background irritated non-Hispanic voters.

 But the clueless Jones failed to capitalize.

-Now Fiorina, a political neophyte, wants to go head to head
+Now Fiorina, a political neophyte, wants to go head to head against Boxer.

-Ron Nehring, I would be asking myself who exactly could Fiorina`s audience be and on what platform will she run?
+If I were California Republican Party Chairman Ron Nehring, I would be asking myself who exactly could Fiorina`s audience be and on what platform will she run?

 See if you can find anything in Fiorina`s thumbnail resume that